Flooristics, LLC

 Share Button

 A well-prepared substrate is one of the most important steps in creating beautiful and durable floors.
 Moisture is a flooring installer’s biggest enemy because it can wreak havoc on the flooring material above it.
-Moisture can cause adhesive to break down, absorption, warping and even contribute to mold and mildew.
+Moisture can cause adhesive to break down, leading to absorption, warping, and even contribute to mold and mildew.
 There must be every opportunity to control moisture during the construction or remodeling process so that there aren’t problems down the road.

-When every effort is made to take care of moisture in the concrete substrate, then it will be much more likely for flooring contractors to have happy clients who don’t have to worry about ruined flooring due to moisture.
+When every effort is made to take care of moisture in the concrete substrate, it will be much more likely for flooring contractors to have happy clients who don’t have to worry about ruined flooring due to moisture.

 Filed Under: Flooring Help Tagged With: concrete floor, concrete subfloor, concrete substrate, moisture in concrete, substrate concrete